FRRouting/frr/doc/developer/northbound/operational-data-rpcs-and-notifications.rst

 ~~~~~~~~~~~~~~~~

 Writing API-agnostic code for YANG-modeled operational data is
 challenging.
-ConfD and Sysrepo, for instance, have completely different
+Sysrepo, for instance, has completely different API to
-APIs to fetch operational data.
-So how can we write API-agnostic
+fetch operational data.
+So how can we write API-agnostic callbacks
-callbacks that can be used by both the ConfD and Sysrepo plugins, and
+that can be used by both the Sysrepo plugin, and any other northbound
-any other northbound client that might be written in the future?
+client that might be written in the future?

 As an additional requirement, the callbacks must be designed in a way
 that makes in-place XPath filtering possible.
 As an example, a